Ai Accountant

 Documentation standards

-Maintain three registers, amendments, credit notes, and variance log.
+Maintain three registers: amendments, credit notes, and variance log.
 Use consistent file naming and archive everything digitally.

 Pre-filing reviews